CCDirectLink/CLS/proposals/1.0.0/packedMod.md

 * Extraction of the zipped data
 * Validate package.json
-* Ask the user for installation and show the information of the mod (based on the package.json file)
+* Ask the user for installation and show the information of the mod (based on the package.json file) [REQUIRED]
 * Installation of the mod if accepted

 # Notes